AmpereComputing/developer/README.md

 ## Compilers and Tools
 Ampere processors are supported by GCC.
 Ampere recommends using the latest version of GCC.

-Previous versions of the Ampere compilers are available for download below.
+Older versions of the Ampere modified compilers are available for download below.

 ### For Linux aarch64 hosted compilers and tools